veltman/pancakejs/README.md

 * Look into provided a nice download URL for the image itself, not just a download link (so far doesn't seem possible)
 * Haven't tested this that much.
 Should test it on more browsers and with unusual inputs.

+## Other Resources ##

+* [canvg](https://code.google.com/p/canvg/), for converting canvas elements to SVG
+* [SVG Crowbar](http://nytimes.github.io/svg-crowbar/), for saving out an in-browser SVG as a .svg file with associated styles
+* [Grumpicon](http://www.grumpicon.com/), for converting SVGs into fallback images, also available as a [command line utility](https://github.com/filamentgroup/grunticon).

 ## Questions/Comments/Suggestions ##
 Noah Veltman
 Web: http://noahveltman.com